Falmouth-Games-Academy/comp110-worksheet-2/README.md

 		FOR possibleAnswer in words DO

+			IF possibleAnswer NOT IN previousGuesses THEN
 				currentLikeliness = 0

 				FOR iteration in total_letters DO
 					IF guess[iteration] == possibleAnswer[iteration] THEN
 						currentLikeliness + 1
 					ENDIF
 				ENDDO

 				IF currentLikeliness > highestLikeliness THEN
 					guess = possibleAnswer
 					highestLikeliness = currentLikeliness
 				ENDIF
+			ENDIF

 		ENDDO

 	ELSE
+		WHILE guess IS IN previousGuesses DO
 			SELECT a word at random from words guess = word
+		ENDDO
 	ENDIF

 ENDDO